1winner137/yt-dlite/README.md

 ## Disclaimer

 This tool is for personal use only.
-Please respect copyright laws and the YouTube Terms of Service. yt-lite developers and contributors are not responsible for misuse of this software.
+Please respect copyright laws and the YouTube Terms of Service. yt-dlite developers and contributors are not responsible for misuse of this software.